 Dentist office receptionists greet visitors, respond to internal and external questions, screen and transfer calls, answer phones, distribute mail and provide information to patients and other parties.
 Receptionists may also oversee the transfer of files and information between other offices, acquire patients' profiles and handle the payment of services rendered.
 Other duties may include making appointments for patients.
 During the course of their day, dental office receptionists may use office equipment, such as fax machines and computers, to send and transfer information between doctors' offices, other organizations and patients.

 Prospective dentist office receptionists may find employment with a high school diploma or its equivalent.
 High school students may consider courses that help them gain a basic knowledge of computers, word processing and creating spreadsheets.
 High school graduates may look for immediate employment and receive on-the-job training from their employer.

 Aspiring dentist office receptionists who want to gain additional training prior to entering the workforce may look to postsecondary courses or 1-year certificate programs in dental, medical or general office administration.
 These programs may cover topics in collection procedures, insurance claims, administrative procedures and dental terminology.

 Dentist office receptionists need to have a working knowledge of office equipment and procedures, as well as customer service skills as they work with patients.
 While a high school diploma and on-the-job training is typically required to do this work, some receptionists complete a certificate program.
-Demand for all receptionists, including those in dental offices, is strong, and is expected to grow at a rate of 10% from 2014 to 2024.
+Demand for all receptionists, including those in dental offices, is as fast as average and is expected to grow at a rate of 5% from 2018 to 2028.